“Practice practice practice drawing” is overrated.

 Instead of being discouraged thinking that people are always better than you.
 “Be your own star”.
 Keep track of your drawings.
 Crappy or not, the day you feel bad, just look at your previous sketches and remember where you come from.* 🙂

 * Add a date behind the drawings you like the most.
-Keep them in a safe folder along the years.
+Keep them in a safe folder over the years.
 Then the future you” could remember, and say: Wow!
 Such a difference.

-(Last month, I was back to my hometown.
+(Last month, I was back in my hometown.
 I randomly found back some drawings I did when I was 15.
 It only has value to myself, but it’s priceless.)